 I still make these Scottish shortbread cookies from time to time.
 Especially around the holiday season.
+As far as recipes of 5 ingredients or less cookies, this always wins.
 Since my mother has passed, it’s not really quite the same.
 I miss her smile, her laughter.
 I miss the ways her eyes would light up when she saw her grandchildren.
 I even miss the bagpipe music.
 Ah, Mom…how I miss you!

 I hope you enjoy how this Scottish shortbread recipe is easy to make.
 Once you get started, you are sure to want to make them over and over again.
 Maybe you’ll want to play the bagpipes, too?
 Or grab a kilt and be traditional.
 No kilt?
 That’s okay, you can still enjoy the Scottish shortbread cookies!

 One bite and you’ll see why this cookies recipe is so popular in our home.
 It’s full of light, flaky layers that are perfect with tea or milk. (seriously, it’s the world’s best homemade cookies recipe ever!)

 To make this traditional Scottish shortbread cookies recipe, you will need:

 Ingredients For Scottish shortbread

 - 1 cup butter, softened

 - Begin by bringing the butter to room temp by leaving it out on the counter for 20 minutes or so.

 - Mix the softened butter with the sugar until light and fluffy.

 - Add the flour, baking powder, and salt.